 Namibia, a former German colony, is situated towards the north west of South Africa.
+It is predominately covered by the Namib Desert.
 The Orange River marks the border between the two countries.
 The country is about 800 000 square kilometers big and borders on Angola to the north and Botswana in the east.
 The Caprivi Strip, which stretches off its northern edge, extends between Botswana and Zambia.
 The first European that landed in Namibia was the Portuguese explorer Diogo Cão, who came ashore north of Swakopmund at Cape Cross in 1484.

 Due to its harsh environment Namibia is sparsely populated with various different groups.
-Its population is made up of San, Damaras, Ovambos, Namas, Hereros, Oorlams, Kavangos, East Caprivians, Rehoboth Basters, Kaokovelders, Tswanas and European settlers, mostly German.
+Its population is made up of San, Damaras, Ovambos, Namas, Hereros, Oorlams, Kavangos, East Caprivians, Rehoboth Basters, Kaokovelders, Tswanas and European settlers who are mostly German.

 The country is rich in natural resources and its main mineral products are copper, diamonds, gold, lead and uranium.
 The South African and Portuguese governments jointly developed the Kunene hydroelectric scheme in 1969.
 Fishing is also a prominent industry in Namibia, but exploitation of the rich marine resources led to the near extinction of pilchards and anchovies in the 1960s and 70s.
 Strict controls were put in place and the numbers of fish have steadily increased since then.